Mjz86/C_colon/mcc.md

 the virtual cast base is in the castation-table if the most derived type is `virtual_rtti`.
 -`no_this_virtual_rtti`:
-the virtual cast base has no entry in the castation-table. this is the default because most types don't use dynamic cast.
+the virtual cast base has no entry in the castation-table. this is the default because most types do not use dynamic cast.